Spectrum News: Programming

-Franchise news segments are also syndicated to all of the Spectrum News channels (these include Cooking at Home, a daily cooking segment hosted by Dan Eaton; The Getaway Guy, a travel segment hosted by Mike O'Brian, who also provides traffic reports for Spectrum News' channels in Upstate New York; From the Floor, a weekday financial news segment from the New York Stock Exchange; and Tech Talk, a technology news segment hosted by Adam Balkin).
+Franchise news segments are also syndicated to some of the Spectrum News channels (these include Cooking at Home, a daily cooking segment hosted by Dan Eaton; The Getaway Guy, a travel segment hosted by Mike O'Brian, who also provides traffic reports for Spectrum News' channels in Upstate New York; From the Floor, a weekday financial news segment from the New York Stock Exchange; and Tech Talk, a technology news segment hosted by Adam Balkin).

 In addition to sharing weather (and in some cases, sports) content, Spectrum News' four regional news channels in upstate New York – Spectrum News Buffalo, Spectrum News Rochester, Spectrum News Central New York and Spectrum News Capital Region – share content with New York City sister channel NY1, which operates separately from the other Spectrum News channels in the state.
-The four channels also simulcast the political program Capital Tonight, which is hosted by former Susan Arbetter, formerly of WCNY's “The Capital Pressroom” and is produced out of Spectrum News Capital Region's studios in Albany, at 7:00 p.m.
+The four channels also simulcast the political program Capital Tonight, which is hosted by former Susan Arbetter, formerly of WCNY's "The Capital Pressroom" and is produced out of Spectrum News Capital Region's studios in Albany, at 7:00 p.m.
 Eastern Time.
 The network also maintains a bureau in Washington, D.C. for national political news.

 Charter also operated Spectrum Sports channels in the same markets as well as many others.
 In fall 2017, markets that had both Spectrum News and Spectrum Sports stations were consolidated, with Spectrum News stations taking on sports programming and the Spectrum Sports outlets being eliminated.

 Channels

 Spectrum News 1 Austin

 Spectrum News 1 Austin serves portions of central and south-central Texas.
 Headquartered in the state capital of Austin, it was launched on September 13, 1999 as News 8 Austin.
 On January 10, 2011, the channel was renamed as YNN Austin, becoming the last of Time Warner Cable's news channels to adopt the "YNN" brand.
 The channel adopted its name, Time Warner Cable News Austin, on December 16, 2013.
-It then changed its name to Spectrum News Austin on September 20, 2016 and again to Spectrum News 1 Austin in 2021.
+It then changed its name to Spectrum News Austin on September 20, 2016 and again to Spectrum News 1 Austin in 2020.

+The station is available on Spectrum channels 1, 8, and 200 in the Austin, Waco, and Killeen/Temple metropolitan areas.